Lokathor/fermium/README.md

     that has `libclang.dll` (eg: `D:\programs\LLVM\bin`)

-* **Running:** Once you've compiled your program using this library, you'll need to have the SDL2 dynamic library somewhere that the OS can find it for your program to run.
+* **Running:** Once you've compiled your program using this library, you'll need to have the SDL2 dynamic library somewhere that the OS can find for your program to run.
   * For Windows, the SDL2 download page has both a [32-bit version](https://www.libsdl.org/release/SDL2-2.0.9-win32-x86.zip) and